-Every citizen needs to engage with the government at some point in their lifetime.
-By its sheer size and quantity of activities, the Government is the only primary source for the creation and supply of relevant data.
-This gigantic database and its numerous activities are processed and made available also for its customers.
+Every citizen must interact with the government at some point in their lives.
+The government is the only primary source for the creation and supply of important data due to its sheer size and volume of activity.
+This massive database and its countless operations are processed and made available to its consumers as well.

 The client of the government includes other government agencies, private sector organizations, government workers, and regular people.
 With the continuous increase in the client base of the government, the management of business becomes complex.
 To deal with such situations, Information and Communication Technology (ICT) is required to manage its functioning.
 So the need to go digital/electronic way is inevitable.